nokia/SReXperts/docs/eda/beginner/notifications.md

 As the name suggests, EDA - Event Driven Automation - is all about events, but what does it really mean?
 In a nutshell it means that all internal EDA processes are triggered by different kinds of events happening in and outside of the EDA system.
 EDA is a system of event producers and consumers, where everything is based on event streaming and asynchronous communication.

-For example, if a transceiver dies and triggers the port to go down, this event will be immediately available in EDA thanks to streaming telemetry.
+For example, if a transceiver dies and triggers a port to go down, this event will be immediately available in EDA thanks to streaming telemetry.
 Once the event of a port changing its state from UP to DOWN is available in the EDA system, all the applications that registered themselves as a consumer for such events will start and work on the basis of this event.
 For example:

 - an Interface application that is in charge of the interfaces will raise an appropriate alarm